ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 }
 ```

-Note: as you can see, in addition to the pod, we create service account associated with our pod.
-This step is needed as we have now default service account created in default namespace (service account controller is responsible to create it, but we didn't configure controller manager yet).
+Note: as you can see, in addition to the pod, we create the service account associated with the pod.
+This step is needed as we have no default service account created in the default namespace (the service account controller is responsible to create it, but we didn't configure the controller manager yet).

 To check pod status run
 ```bash